wildhackproductions/mern_boilerplate/README.md

 port, the mongoURI key value pair within the config/default.json file will need to be changed to specify the port number

+--Heroku Deployment Prep--
+12. You will need to create a MongoDB database on mLab.com (or something similar)
+13. After deployment, you will need to set process.env variables for:
+- mongodb_username
+- mondodb_password
+- mondodb_dbname

 You should now see the port number that your server is running on (default 5000) and the frontend display in your browser